PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * mur mur jurisdiction.
-* signing with e-signature, e-stamp and (or) using e.document system with public view would give better proof of the events, which should or should not happen.
+* signing with e-signature, e-stamp and (or) using e.document system with public view would give better proof of the events.
 * Placing the Bet or Bid of the events in this Country has huge Regulations already.
 ```